AreejFatima/Attendant/README.md

         Records page contains a tabular view of all records showing (date, punch in and punch outs) Also, there is a date based search field at the top of the table + buttons to logout and go back
    - On validation failure, user will be shown an error
    - Below the punch form, there is a link leading to admin login form
+   - Extend employees information to other fields such as email address, profile pictures and phone number (make sure fields are properly validated).
+Employee should be able  to      upload a profile picture (figure out the way to store the uploaded images)
+   - Make an employee profile page where an employee can see his/her work hours (daily/weekly/monthly basis) both graphical and tabular form and other personal details (profile      pic, address, department, etc).
+Each employee can only see his/her profile page

  #### Admin
    - Login form with fields for inputting admin ID and PIN code